MissVeronica/um-really-simple-captcha/README.md

 3. Download and activate the "Really Simple CAPTCHA" plugin from:
 4. https://wordpress.org/plugins/really-simple-captcha/

-## UM Registration Form
+## UM Registration and/or Login Form
 1. Add a Text field from the UM Form Builder Predefined fields with the name "Really Simple CAPTCHA"
-2. Save/Update the UM Registration Form.
+2. Save/Update the UM Form.

 ## UM Settings
 1. UM Settings -> Appearance -> Registration Form -> "Really Simple CAPTCHA"